About Cassava

 What is the lysine-arginine ratio of Cassava?

-The lysine-arginine ratio of Cassava is 0.32.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Cassava is 0.32, calculated from 29.73mg lysine and 92.57mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost